I. Introduction To The Concept Of Standard Deviation

 Nevertheless, there are formulae (plural, indeed) to calculate the statistical deviation in advance.
 There is a dominant deviation parameter in all the stochastic (probabilistic) events.
 In fact, all events are stochastic, since randomness is present in everything-there-is.
 Nothing-there-is can exist with absolute certainty (see the mathematics of the absurdity of absolute certainty: formula.htm page).
 The elements of a stochastic phenomenon deviate from one another following mathematical rules.
 The difference is in the probability of the event (phenomenon).
 The probability then determines subsequent parameters, such as median, volatility, standard deviation, FFG deviation, etc.

 In 2003 I announced that I had discovered a formula for a very important measure in the fluctuation of probability events: FFG deviation.
-See New pairing research.
+See Lottery Pairing Research.
 Soon thereafter I have been bombarded with requests to present the formula for FFG deviation and the statistical standard deviation.
 Of course, I was asked (in strong terms sometimes) to release also free software to accompany the formulae calculations.
 The requests were also presented in public forums, sometimes strongly worded.

 At this time, I do not publish the formulae to calculate the FFG deviation and the statistical standard deviation.
 Such an act would serve people I do not want to serve.
 They belong to the following categories: gambling developers and high rollers; lottery systems and software developers; stock traders.
-I know exactly whom I am talking about.
 I have received many a message from them.
-They inundated my hou' with correspondence, including postal mail.
+They inundated me with correspondence, including postal mail.
 They would be the ones that would charge serious money out of my effort.
 The vast majority of people do not really need to know exactly all the formulas involved in standard deviation calculations.
 Suffice to say that my software does incorporate standard deviation calculations.
-Also, the greatest random number/combination generator — IonSaliuGenerator — makes extraordinarily good usage of the standard deviation and deltas (absolute differences between two terms of a series).
+Also, the greatest random number, combination generator — IonSaliuGenerator — makes extraordinarily good usage of the standard deviation and deltas (absolute differences between two terms of a series).

-4. The Best Software (Free!)
-To Calculate Or Determine Standard Deviation
+4. The Best Software to Calculate or Determine Standard Deviation

 You can find here and download great freeware to do a multitude of calculations on the topic of standard deviation, plus theory of probability, and statistics.